On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Outline of the Analysis

-We claim that the underlying undirected graph of $G_2^l$ has girth at least $2k$.
+We claim that the underlying undirected graph of $G_2$ has girth at least $2k$.
 Note that by construction the graph is bipartite and hence all cycles have even length.
 Assume that there is a cycle $C$ with $2h<2k$ edges.
 We call the preimage of the edges of $C$ in $G$ the \emph{C-edges}.
-Our aim is to construct a tour $T'$ with the assistance of $C$ that arises from $T$ by an improving $k$-move.
+Our aim is to construct a tour $T'$ with the assistance of $C$ that arises from $T$ by an improving $h$-move (Theorem \ref{k-opt}).
+This contradicts the $k$-optimality of $T$ as we assumed that $h<k$.

-For every common vertex $w$ of two consecutive edges $e_1,e_2$ of $C$ in $G_2^l$ we consider the preimage $e_1^{-1},e_2^{-1}$ of $e_1,e_2$ in $G$.
-Then there have to be endpoints $u\in e_1^{-1}$ and $v\in e_2^{-1}$ such that the images of $u$ and $v$ after the contraction in $G_2^l$ are both $w$.
-We will call the edge $\{u,v\}$ a \emph{short edge}.
-In fact since both endpoints of a short edge are mapped to the same vertex in $G_1^l$ after the contraction and we contracted vertices that have a small distance to each other, they are indeed short.
-Furthermore, we can show that the total length of all the short edges is shorter than that of any single $C$-edge.
+For every common vertex $w$ of two consecutive edges $e_1,e_2$ of $C$ in $G_2$ we consider the preimage $e_1^{-1},e_2^{-1}$ of $e_1,e_2$ in $G$.
+Then there have to be endpoints $u\in e_1^{-1}$ and $v\in e_2^{-1}$ such that the images of $u$ and $v$ after the contraction in $G_2$ are both $w$.
+We will call the edge $\{u,v\}$ a \emph{short edge} (Definition~\ref{defShortEdge}).
+In fact since both endpoints of a short edge are mapped to the same vertex in $G_1$ after the contraction and we contracted vertices that have a small distance to each other, they are indeed short.
+Furthermore, we can show that the total length of all the short edges is shorter than that of any single $C$-edge (Lemma~\ref{number of blue edges}).
 The number of the short edges is equal to the number of $C$-edges which is $2h$.
-Now, observe that the cycle $C$ defines an alternating cycle in $G$ in a natural way: Let the preimages of $C$ in $G$ be the tour edges and that of the short edges be the non-tour edges.
+Now, observe that the cycle $C$ defines an alternating cycle in $G$ in a natural way: Let the preimages of $C$ in $G$ be the tour edges and that of the short edges be the non-tour edges (Lemma~\ref{short edges}).

 To construct a new tour $T'$ from $T$ we start by augmenting the alternating cycle.
 Afterward, the tour may split into at most $2h$ connected components.
-A key property is that the coloring of the vertices in $G_2^l$ ensures that every connected component contains at least two short edges.
-Since there are $2h$ short edges, we know that after the augmentation we actually get at most $h$ connected components.
-To reconnect and retain the degree condition we add twice a set $L$ of at most $h-1$ different $C$-edges, i.e. in total at most $2h-2$ edges.
+A key property is that the coloring of the vertices in $G_2$ ensures that every connected component contains at least two short edges.
+Since there are $2h$ short edges, we know that after the augmentation we actually get at most $h$ connected components (Lemma~\ref{connected comp}).
+To reconnect and retain the degree condition we twice add a set $L$ of at most $h-1$ different $C$-edges, i.e. in total at most $2h-2$ edges.
 In the end we shortcut to the new tour $T'$ in a particular way without decreasing $\lvert T \cap T' \rvert$.

 Note that the number of $C$-edges in the original tour $T$ is $2h$, thus $T'$ contains at least 2 fewer $C$-edges than $T$.
 The additional short edges that $T'$ contains are cheap, therefore $T'$ is cheaper than $T$.
 Moreover, $T'$ arises from $T$ by replacing at most $2h-\lvert L \rvert$ $C$-edges since we deleted the $C$-edges and added twice the set $L$ consisting of $C$-edges.